rbreaves/betterScale/README.md

 # betterScale
 Better Scale helps Gnome &amp; Budgie x11 users perfectly scale their desktop.
+This is something any HiDPI laptop, or even normal HD, user may want.

 Uses a similar concept as scaling on macs by enabling Gnomes experimental scaling support & increasing the graphics framebuffer.
 Then betterScale will scale the framebuffer back down using xrandr.